dennissxz/data-science-handbook/_sources/20-algorithms-concepts/53-P-and-NP.md

 Definition (Class $NP$)
-: Non-deterministic polynomial, denoted $NP$, is a class of all problems for which an **valid** verifier exists.
+: Non-deterministic polynomial, denoted $NP$, is a class of all problems for which a **valid** verifier exists.
 The name "non-deterministic" means a non-deterministic Turing machine can describe this class of problems in polynomial time.

 For instance, 3SAT, IS, VC, and SC are in class $NP$.